Social Democratic Party of Germany: Geographic distribution

 Much of the SPD's current-day support comes from large cities, especially northern and western Germany and Berlin.
 As of 2019, 10 of the country's 15 biggest cities are led by SPD mayors.
-The metropolitan Ruhr Area, where coal mining and steel production were once the main industries, have provided a significant base for the SPD in the 20th century.
-In the city of Bremen, the SPD has continuously governed since 1949.
+The metropolitan Ruhr Area, where coal mining and steel production were once the main industries, had provided a significant base for the SPD in the 20th century.
+In the city state of Bremen, the SPD has continuously governed since 1949.

-In southern Germany, the SPD typically garners less support except in the largest cities.
+In southern Germany, the SPD typically garners less support except in the largest cities, dropping to single digit % in the 2020s.
+At the 2026 Baden-Württemberg state elections, the party narrowly avoided losing its parliamentary mandate, as it received 5.5 % of the vote, with a five percent hurdle.
 At the 2009 federal election, the party lost its only constituency in the entire state of Bavaria (in Munich).

-Small town and rural support comes especially from the traditionally Protestant areas of northern Germany and Brandenburg (with previous exceptions such as Western Pomerania where CDU leader Angela Merkel held her constituency, which the SPD gained in 2021) and a number of university towns.
-A striking example of the general pattern is the traditionally Catholic Emsland, where the Social Democrats generally gain a low percentage of votes, whereas the Reformed Protestant region of East Frisia directly to the north, with its strong traditional streak of anti-Catholicism, is one of their strongest constituencies.
+Small town and rural support comes especially from the traditionally Protestant areas of northern Germany and Brandenburg (with previous exceptions such as Western Pomerania where CDU leader Angela Merkel held her constituency, which the SPD gained in 2021 after she stepped down) and a number of university towns.
+A striking example of the general pattern is the traditionally Catholic Emsland, where the Social Democrats generally gain a low percentage of votes in Unterems and Mittelems, whereas in the Reformed Protestant region of East Frisia directly to the north, with its strong traditional streak of anti-Catholicism, Aurich – Emden is one of their strongest constituencies.

 Further south, the SPD also enjoys solid support in northern Hesse, parts of Palatinate and the Saarland.
 The social democrats are weakest in the south-eastern states of Bavaria, Saxony and Thuringia, where the party's percentage of votes dropped to single-digit figures in the 2018 and 2019 elections.
 In 2021, it significantly increased its vote share in the states of the former east.